syedalimohsinbukhari/Solvers/docs/iterative-solvers/gauss-jacobi.md

 x_i^{k+1} = \frac{1}{a_{ii}}\left(b_i - \sum_{j\neq i}a_{ij}x_k^{(k)}\right)
 \end{equation}
 $$
-where $i = 1, 2, 3, \ldots, n.$ It should be noted that the Gauss-Jacobi method is very sensitive and only works well with strictly diagonally dominant matrices, such that,
+where $i = 1, 2, 3, \ldots, n.$.
+The procedure is generally continued until the changes made by an iteration are below some tolerance, such as a sufficiently small residual.
+It should be noted that the Gauss-Jacobi method is very sensitive and only works well with strictly diagonally dominant matrices, such that,

 $$
 \left|a_{11}\right| \geq \left|a_{12}\right| + \left|a_{13}\right|